FontenotZach/Reddit_Stock_Scraper/README.md

   These are both installed with the Docker Desktop (Windows, MacOS), but must be installed individually on Linux.

-  The configuration is primarily stored in the file `set-exports.sh`.
+  The configuration is primarily stored in the file `set-exports.sh` or `set-exports.ps1` for *nix and Windows, respectively.
 You should store your SQL password and PRAW credentials there.

-  1. To use the configuration stored in the file, run `source ./set-exports.sh`.
+  1. To use the configuration stored in the file, run `source ./set-exports.sh` on *nix or `.\set-exports.ps1` in Powershell on Windows.
+(Note: if you get a permissions error on Windows, you likely need to enable custom scripts with the command `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force`.
+Note that this also allows all scripts downloaded from the internet to run, and so should be used with caution.)
   2. To verify, run `echo $PRAW_CLIENT_ID`.
 If your ID is printed to the screen, then the settings have been applied for this session.
   3. To create and run the containers, use `# docker-compose up -d`
   4. To stop and remove the containers, use `# docker-compose down`